guptapriya7171/NodeJs-Notes/README.md

     It usage method could be change in future due to version updation.
 29. We can pass values through a specific action using string params and query strings.
      String Params : : , Query Params : ?
+30. Database helps to store and manipulate the data of any application.
+Database are of two types SQL and NoSQL.
+    SQL represents records in the form of tables while NoSQL represents data in the form JSON syntax or any other files.

 ## Solution of a Problem Occured
 Link: https://stackoverflow.com/questions/45866533/npm-install-not-creating-a-new-package-lock-json